The Effect of Symmetry Breaking in Coupled Cavity Photonic Crystal Waveguide on Dispersion Characteristics: Conclusion

 In this study, we explored the use of auxiliary rods to enhance SL parameters by introducing rotational symmetry reduction.
-Also, we managed to achieve rainbow trapping by adding low symmetry to only the cavity structure in a novel way.
-Our technique has clear advantages in the production of devices.
-The stable $\omega_0$ and $\Delta\omega$ rates achieved in this study make it possible to design all-optically controlled delay lines for timing functions.
-Also our findings in both $\phi=60^\circ$ and $\phi=75^\circ$ structures and wave propagation properties has many interesting aspects.
-Both angles have relatively flat and low GVD and TOD values.
-This creates opportunities for demultiplexer and multiplexer devices that can hold wave integrity while achieving SL effects and RT.
-This also creates opportunities for time-domain and spatial signal processing.
-For further controllability the auxiliary rods can also be manipulated by external means, such as mechanical or thermal interactions, for active control of light, this will create new study opportunities in this domain.
-It may give rise to opportunities for nanotech applications and the normalized frequency results could be adapted to any needed frequency band such as terahertz region or microwave domain etc. Overall, the use of auxiliary rods to achieve enhanced SL parameters with RT seems offering significant potential for the development of advanced optical devices with a range of applications.
+Additionally, we achieved rainbow trapping (RT) by selectively applying low-symmetry modifications to the cavity structure in a novel way.
+Our technique offers clear advantages in device fabrication.
+The stable $\omega_0$ and $\Delta\omega$ values achieved in this study make it feasible to design all-optically controlled delay lines for timing functions.
+The addition of auxiliary rods significantly improves both $n_g$ and $\Delta\omega$ for the $3^{rd}$ band.
+For the proposed $\varphi=60^\circ$ and $\varphi=75^\circ$ structures, $\Delta\omega$ increased by $50.07 \%$ and $32.67 \%$, respectively, while $\langle n_g \rangle$ increased by $282.16 \%$ and $1813.72 \%$.
+These improvements notably enhance the GBP of the $3^{rd}$ band by $675 \%$, underscoring the potential of our findings.
+The wave propagation properties resulting from the gradual increase in broken symmetry from $\varphi=60^\circ$ to $\varphi=75^\circ$ present intriguing possibilities.
+The clear linear relationship between spatial RT positions and frequency may prove advantageous for any RT-based application.
+The entire structure exhibits relatively flat and low GVD and TOD values, offering opportunities for demultiplexer and multiplexer devices that maintain wave integrity while achieving SL effects and RT.
+This also opens up avenues for time-domain and spatial signal processing.
+For further controllability, the auxiliary rods could be manipulated by external means, such as mechanical or thermal interactions, enabling active control of light.
+This presents new opportunities for research in this domain and could lead to advancements in nanotechnology applications.
+The normalized frequency results could be adapted to various frequency bands, such as the terahertz region or the microwave domain.
+Overall, the use of auxiliary rods to achieve enhanced SL parameters with RT shows significant potential for the development of advanced optical devices with a wide range of applications.